awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-training.md

 With multiple instances, it's important to understand the network that connects the instances, how they read the training data, and how they share information between themselves \(for example, communication between the nodes in the cluster when doing an `AllReduce` operation\)\.

 First, your instances need to be in the same Region and same Availability Zone\.
 For example, instances in us\-west\-2 must all be in us\-west\-2a\.
 When you use the SageMaker Python SDK, this is handled for you\.
 If you use Amazon EC2 and orchestrate your own training clusters, you need to be aware of this, or your training speeds suffer\.

-Your training data should also be in the same availability zone\.
+Your training data should also be in the same Availability Zone\.
 When you use a SageMaker estimator, you pass in the Region and the S3 bucket, and if the data is not in the Region you set, you get an error\.

 ### Optimized GPU, Network, and Storage<a name="optimized-GPU"></a>